andGuo/brightspace_feedback_entry_scraper/README.md

 ## Description

 A selenium program to input grades and feedback.
+Works on MacOS with Chrome.

 ### Dependencies
 Most of these can be installed with pip: